 If you aren’t currently into kraut, let me tell you: this isn’t the kraut you’re thinking of…from a ballpark bratwurst.
 This is a crunchy, bright and flavorful “salad” made with nature, and time.
 And most sauerkraut do not have the classic kraut taste we remember from eating german food or bratwurst, because other versions are made without caraway seeds.
 Take a stroll down to the vegan cooler at your supermarket, and you’re sure to find jars and bags of artisanal sauerkraut in all different flavors and creations!
 I encourage people to try different brands and flavors because you may like one, and dislike another!
 See my Sauerkraut FAQ’s in a previous post for ideas about what to do with sauerkraut you purchase, taste, and decide you don’t like.

 Do probiotics or sauerkraut give you increased digestive issues?
 Start very small with your doses/exposure, and work your way up.
 Consider looking further into your symptoms to learn if you might be showing signs of SIBO— a condition where bacteria starts to invade the small intestine (where it doesn’t belong; we want the bacteria in our large intestine).
+If you believe that you might be showing signs of SIBO, you could consider looking into treatment options, such as some of the soil based probiotics from companies like Enviromedica.
+They can be effective for SIBO sufferers and they can support digestion.
+Perhaps more people should consider learning about them.

 So, now that you’re on board with the sauerkraut action, how’s about we start with a recipe?